Jose-MPM/Notes/Courses/EnglishVI/English Exercises.md

-1-fireworks
-2-glasses

-6-dynamits
-7
-bellom-frech-3
+- notes:

+fireworks
+glasses
+dynamits
+bellom-frech-
 stamps english teacher
-saxofon-

-8-relo

 Many of the things we use every day were invented by women.

 In the US, most children are educated in public school.